Logiqx/gps-details/docs/articles/1-basics/README.md

 ![GPS constellation](img/GPS24golden.gif)

 One might wonder why there are so many systems and satellites?
-Well, it should be pretty obvious why some nations would not want to be dependent solely on the technology of another nation when it comes matters of national security.
+Well, it should be pretty obvious why some nations would not want to be dependent solely on the technology of another nation when it comes to matters of national security.
 However, consumers also benefit greatly from multi-GNSS because it significantly increases the number of visible satellites and thus the accuracy of receivers.
 The image below shows London on 1 Jan 2024, around 4:48 pm.

  ![sky](img/sky_small_15deg.png)